thegricean/cogsci_channel/README.md

 ### Evolution

-- what makes a (wo)man a (wo)man -- and how it relates to non-binary gender?
+- what makes people attractive